5 Steps To Build An Effective On-The-Job Training Program

-For example, you may give three options for an employee to show you that they have learned what you trained them, allowing them to choose to take a written test, have a conversation, or do role playing to illustrate their new knowledge.
+For example, you may allow a new employee to choose whether to take a written test, have a conversation, or do role playing to illustrate their new knowledge.

 Once you know how your training will look, you can find materials to flesh out your training objectives outline in a variety of places:

-On-the-job training is rarely a one-time event, though initial training is generally the most in-depth when an employee starts a job.
-Periodic training throughout an employee’s career is common.
+On-the-job training is rarely a one-time event, and periodic training throughout an employee’s career is common.
 For example, on-the-job training might include circumstances such as:

-- How to fill out business expense and financial reports for reimbursement.
+- How to fill out business expenses and financial reports for reimbursement

 Clearly, training ought to be an ongoing matter since most employees, depending on their job, will need to stay informed as the business changes.